 How to detect Ursnif using ANY.RUN?

 Ursnif uses COM objects to execute the malware's payload, and usually, it runs multiple iexplorer.exe processes.
 The loader creates a COM object that is a hidden API function.
 Knowing this information, take a look at the process tree after a while during execution, and determine either sample is Ursnif or not.
 Check the script to find out if a suspicious URL corresponds to malware activity.

 Figure 2: Ursnif process tree

-Being based on the source code of another malware which is already almost a decade old, Ursnif is a prime example of the fact that when it comes to trojans “old”, does not mean ineffective.
+Based on the source code of another malware that is already almost a decade old, Ursnif is a prime example of the fact that “old” does not mean ineffective when it comes to trojans.

 On the contrary, despite its age, this malware is capable of launching devastating cyber attacks and managed to become one of the most popular banking trojans in the world.
-In addition to its powerful trojan functionality, Ursnif takes active actions in order to prevent researchers from studying it.
+In addition to its powerful trojan functionality, Ursnif takes active actions to prevent researchers from studying it.
 Thankfully, malware hunting services like ANY.RUN allows researchers to study this malware in-depth and respond with appropriate countermeasures.